bigfix/bfdocker/besserver/README.md

 the values of `DB2INST1_PASSWORD` and `--hostname` in `build.sh` and when you start containers from the final image.

-2. To change the version of BigFix edit `build.sh` and set the version using the `BES_VERSION` evnironment variable

-3. Login to docker hub:
+2. Login to docker hub:
 ```
 # docker login -e <email> -u <username> -p <password>
 ```
-4. Set the BF_ACCEPT environment variable to true to accept the BigFix licence.
-Then run the build script:
+3. Set the BF_ACCEPT environment variable to true to accept the BigFix licence.
+Optionally set the BigFix version using BES_VERSION Then run the build script:

   ```
-  # BF_ACCEPT=true bash ./build.sh
+  # BES_VERSION=9.2.5.130 BF_ACCEPT=true bash ./build.sh
   ```

-5. Start a container:
+4. Start a container:

   ```
   # docker run -d -p 52311:52311 -p 52311:52311/udp \